evanrelf/minecwaft/README.md

 ## Todo

-- When starting a new server:
-  - Offer the option to snapshot the droplet before destroying it
+- Add ability to snapshot droplet before destroying it
-- When continuing with an old server:
-  - Restore an old droplet snapshot instead of creating a blank droplet
+- Add ability to restore from droplet snapshot
-  - When finished, snapshot the droplet, then destroy it